apache/carbondata/docs/ddl-of-carbondata.md

      * Merge index is supported on streaming table from carbondata 2.0.1 version.
      But streaming segments (ROW_V1) cannot create merge index.
      * Rename column name is only supported for complex columns including array and struct.
-     * Change datatype is not yet supported for complex types.

    - #### SET and UNSET